 Andrew E. Berman has been specializing in construction defect litigation for 25 years and has tried numerous construction defect lawsuits to successful verdict.
-Mr. Berman is a recipient of the Super Lawyers recognition for 2016, 2017 and 2018, a distinction that is only given to 5% of those attorneys nominated.
+Mr. Berman has been a recipient of the Super Lawyers recognition for the years of 2016 through 2020, a distinction that is only given to 5% of those attorneys nominated.
 Mr. Berman is also a recipient of the 2015 Best of the Bar by the San Diego Business Journal in Construction Defect and Civil Litigation, he is Top Rated in both Construction Law and Litigation for Ethics and Legal Ability by Martindale-Hubbell, he is rated as a Top Attorney in San Diego by Los Angeles Magazine for 2016 as well as a Top Attorney in San Diego by San Diego Magazine for 2017.

 Mr. Berman believes that Massie-Berman is different in many important respects from other firms in that he prides himself on running a trial firm that specializes in construction defect litigation and not a construction defect firm that simply processes numerous cases with quick settlements in mind.
 Mr. Berman’s entire focus is to develop each case with the expectation that it will go to trial because it is only by having a proven track record of actually trying cases before a judge and a jury does an attorney maximize settlement prospects for his client.
 When Massie-Berman takes on a case, Mr. Berman expects to go to trial and he personally develops the case accordingly.